- Considering Graduate School?

 These items must reach us by December 15, 2020 in order for your application to receive full consideration.

-We require the General GRE.
-Your score report must reach us by December 15, 2020.
+This year we are waiving the GRE requirement.
+If you have taken it and would like to include it in your application, your score report must reach us by December 15, 2020.
 If it will be late, you may send us a photocopy now and the official report later.

 If English is not your native language, we require that you take the TOEFL (Test Of English as a Foreign Language) or the IELTS (International English Language Testing System exam).
 An IELTS band score of 7.0 or above is required for Dartmouth Programs, but we have no specific test score requirements for the TOEFL or GRE.
 If you are transferring from a U.S. university, we may waive the language test.
 As with the GRE, we will accept a photocopy until the official report is available, but the photocopy must reach us by December 15, 2020.